AustinShalit/gh-whitespace-bug/README.md

 ## The bug

-This line has a lot                                                        of extra whitespace.
+This line doesn't have a lot of extra whitespace.

 ## Platforms with the bug